jxnblk/mdx-go/docs/src/Using-MDX.md

 ## Exports

-MDX uses the ES export syntax to communicate with its parent. mdx-go makes use of this to customize layouts, routing, and set other configuration options.
+MDX uses the ES export syntax to communicate with its parent.
+Superdev makes use of this to customize layouts, routing, and set other configuration options.

 For example, a custom [Root component](/configuration#root-component) that wraps the entire app can be added by exporting `Root` from your `index.mdx` file.